USE CASES

 Step 1

-Treat Health as an Operational Signal, Not a News Topic
+Treat Health as an Operational Signal

 Step 2

-Assess Response Environment Constraints
+Assess the Response Environment

 Step 3

-Detect Near Term Deterioration
+Detect Near-Term Deterioration

 Step 4

-Validate Confidence With Evidence
+Validate Confidence

 Step 5